Skip to main contentSkip to article

 Key considerations

-• 1.White Rock has a high concentration of 1980s-1990s buildings — building envelope (rainscreen, leaky-condo era) and roof-replacement history MUST be reviewed in the depreciation report and engineering assessments.
+• 1.White Rock has many buildings from the 1980s and 1990s.
+Review the building envelope — rainscreen condition, and the leaky-condo era it sits in — and roof-replacement history in the depreciation report and the engineering assessments.

 Frequently asked questions